Taix (restaurant): History

 Two years before the closure, Marius Taix Jr. and Louis Larquier opened a new Taix in the Echo Park neighborhood of Los Angeles.
 The New York Times described the architecture of the restaurant as “Los Angeles chalet.”
-Food critic Lois Dwan described the fare in 1970 as “bountiful portions of simply prepared foods and moderate prices.”
+Food critic Lois Dwan described the fare in 1970 as “bountiful portions of simply prepared foods at moderate prices.”
 Taix is a destination for baseball fans before or after a game at nearby Dodger Stadium.
 The 321 Lounge is named for the restaurant's original address at 321 Commercial Street in Los Angeles.

-Fourth generation owner Michael Taix sold the restaurant to real estate developers in 2019 who plan to replace it with a multi-story apartment building.
-In October, 2020 the Los Angeles Cultural Heritage Commission began discussions on the designation of the Taix building as a Los Angeles Historic-Cultural Monument.
+Fourth-generation owner Michael Taix sold the restaurant to real estate developers in 2019 who plan to replace it with a multi-story apartment building.
+In October 2020, the Los Angeles Cultural Heritage Commission began discussions on the designation of the Taix building as a Los Angeles Historic-Cultural Monument.
 In 2021 it was decided the building would not be a monument, but rather the property and restaurant features, thereby allowing the demolition and redevelopment to proceed.